marielle-lopez/_nology/java/README.md

 - Java Virtual Machine (JVM)
   - Compiles to machine code
   - Runs anywhere (there's a different JVM for every environment)
+  - Heavy in terms of it's memory usage; it takes up a lot of memory
+  - Because it uses a lot of memory, it's performant and speedy, handles more concurrent requests
 - Heavily geared towards object-oriented programming (OOP)
 - Compiled language, it's turned into an executable file (it's turned into Java Bytecode, and this is run on a JVM to further turn it into OS-specific instructions)
   - Thus, we can run into a lot of runtime bugs which prevents our file from being compiled at all